Using the CLI

 Use the CLI to:

-• Automate large-scale workflows easily
+• Automate large-scale workflows with Nextflow or Snakemake